noah-fullerton/23SCS3810/activity_05_clinic/README.md

 * a patient has a unique number controlled by the clinic;
 * the clinic maintains patients basic information, including their first and last name, address, and phone number;
 * each patient CAN have a health insurance plan, which is uniquely identified by the Health Insurance Plan Identification Number (HPID);
-* a health insurance plan has a name and tool-free number for authorization;
+* a health insurance plan has a name and toll-free number for authorization;
 * if a patient has a health insurance plan, the patient should have a unique health insurance policy number.